MicrosoftDocs/bot-docs/articles/bot-design-user-experience.md

 > [!TIP]
 > If you are designing a bot that will answer questions based on structured or unstructured data from
-> databases, web pages or documents, consider the technologies that are designed specifically to address this
+> databases, web pages, or documents, consider using technologies that are designed specifically to address this
-> scenario, rather than attempting to solve the problem with natural language understanding.
+> scenario rather than attempting to solve the problem with natural language understanding.

 In other scenarios, a user may be **typing simple requests based on natural language**.